goodwithtech/dockle/README.md

 You only need `-v /var/run/docker.sock:/var/run/docker.sock` when you'd like to scan the image on your host machine.

 # Quick Start

-Here's a quick start.
-For more detailed usage and samples, such as using `dockle` on CIs, see [EXAMPLES.md](./EXAMPLES.md).

 ## Basic